Antony Shaw: Liston-Lloyd v The Commissioner of Police (High Court)

-Shaw successfully obtained a discharge without conviction for an Airline employee who had been charged with driving with excess breath alcohol.
-Shaw successfully argued that the effects of a conviction on the Defendant would significantly outweigh the gravity of the offence.

-Marteley v The Legal Services Commissioner - (Supreme Court)
+Marteley v The Legal Services Commissioner (Supreme Court)

-Shaw together with fellow Barrister Dr Tony Ellis, successfully appealed a decision of the Court of Appeal where the Plaintiff had been refused Legal Aid to appeal against his conviction for murder.
-The Supreme Court's decision granted Legal Aid to the Plaintiff (to appeal his conviction) and awarded costs to the Plaintiff of $25,000 and additional general costs and disbursements.
-The Court created a benchmark and identified [at paragraph 55 of its decision] what it regarded would now be the 7 "critical considerations" for a grant of Legal Aid.
+Shaw and Tony Ellis successfully appealed a decision of the Court of Appeal in which the plaintiff had been refused Legal Aid to appeal against his conviction for murder.
+The Supreme Court's decision granted Legal Aid to the Plaintiff (pto appeal his conviction and awarded them costs of $25,000 and additional general costs and disbursements.
+The court created a benchmark and identified [at ] what would now be the seven "critical considerations" for a grant of Legal Aid.